mkovelamudi/AirportManagementSystem/Documentation/Journals/VamshidharReddyParupally.md

 ### 1. What tasks did I work on?

-Worked on the gate management i.e when the airport employee tries to update the baggage belt for a flight , handling such events is the focus for next sprint.
+Worked on the baggage availability management i.e when the airport employee tries to update the baggage belt for a flight.
+Integrated with the API.
+Implemented the search and filtering and time based scheduling.

 ### 2. What am I planning to work on next?
 To work on gate maintanance and handling the gate details of the airport from airport employee login.

+### 3. What tasks are blocked waiting on another team member?

+No blockers.

+## Sprint 4 ( 24th October, 2022 - 6th November , 2022)

+### 1. What tasks did I work on?

+Worked on gate maintanance and fixing issue with gate management.
+Worked on error handling for login component and search redirection for the home page to flight status page.

+### 2. What am I planning to work on next?
+To work on minor fixes with the error handling.

 ### 3. What tasks are blocked waiting on another team member?